legendu-net/blog/misc/content/2016/11/rsync-tips/rsync-tips.markdown

 Title: Tips on rsync
 Category: OS
 Tags: Linux, copy, synchronization, file system, filesystem, rsync
-Modified: 2021-04-18 18:54:19
+Modified: 2023-07-13 23:43:44

-**
-Things on this page are
-fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 ## Tips and Traps